matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 ## Checking asset file size

 Since version 4.5.0, Matomo includes a command to compute the production file sizes for merged JavaScript assets:
 `development:compute-js-asset-size`.
-Run this during development to get an idea of the merged an minified JavaScript asset. _(Note: this is currently only for use by core developers.
-It assumes the presence of every premium feature locally.)_
+Run this during development to get an idea of the merged and minified JavaScript asset. _(Note: this is currently only for use by core developers.
+It assumes the source code for every premium feature plugin is available locally.)_